weliwita/blog/_posts/2023-06-23-ssl-inspection-a-betrayal-of-trust.md

 ---
 layout: post
-title: The Controversial Practice of SSL Inspection: A Betrayal of Trust?
+title: "The Controversial Practice of SSL Inspection: A Betrayal of Trust?"
 date: 2023-06-23 16:47
 author: weliwita@gmail.com
 comments: true